MatrimCauthon88/SQL_Demonstration/README.md

 Now we are going to create another query for a different question that we will discuss later.
 This query will being looking a all the transactions for card holder 25 for the months January thru June.
-It will only have the columns for the month, the day of that month, andthe amount, all which we use the transaction table to create.
+It will only have the columns for the month, the day of that month, and the amount, all which we use the transaction table to create.
 We also convert the months from number format to word format.

 ![Card Holder 25 Query Image](https://github.com/MatrimCauthon88/SQL_Demonstration/blob/main/Images/Query_Code_for_Card_Holder_25.PNG)